-- Go to tacomacc.edu/myeservices and click on Registration Login. - Enter your student ID (SID) and quarter PIN to login to Registration. - After registering for classes click Finish.
+- Go to tacomacc.edu/myeservices and click on Registration Login. - Enter your student ID (SID) and quarter PIN to login to Registration.

-- Click on the Pay by FACTS link on the left side. - Follow the on-screen instructions to enroll in the FACTS automatic payment plan.
+- After registering for classes click Finish. - Click on the Pay by FACTS link on the left side. - Follow the on-screen instructions to enroll in the FACTS automatic payment plan.

 Students with financial aid or coverage by a third party should not sign up for the automatic payment plan.
-Contact Nelnet Business Solutions at 800.609.8056 or the TCC Business Office at 253.460.4311 for more information.
+Contact Nelnet Business Solutions at 1-800-609-8056 or the TCC Business Office at 253-460-4311 for more information.

-PASSPORTTO COLLEGE PROGRAM
+PASSPORT TO COLLEGE PROGRAM

 Students who have been in foster care in Washington state may be eligible for this scholarship and grant.
-Contact the Financial Aid Services office in Bldg.
-14 for more information or call 253.566.5080.
+Contact Margaret Robinson in CASA/MECA (Bldg.
+11) for more information or call 253-566-5025.
+Visit wsac.wa.gov/passport-foster-youth.